mia-platform/documentation/docs/how_to/company/manage-cluster.md

 In this step, you can insert some advanced information about the cluster:

-* **Certificate authority**: base64 decoded CA certificate for the TLS connection with the cluster.
+* **Certificate authority**: CA certificate for the TLS connection with the cluster.
   To extract it, refer to [this paragraph](/development_suite/clusters-management/clusters-overview-setup.md#ca-and-token);
 * **Proxy URL**: URL of the proxy used to connect to the cluster, usually needed when the cluster is exposed on a private network.